 Dyeing and finishing processes in the textile industry can release hazardous chemicals into nearby water sources.
 That affects both aquatic life and human health.
 A study published in the Journal of Cleaner Production found that the textile industry is responsible for almost a quarter of overall industrial water pollution.

-As an ethical sportswear brand, you must insist on fabrics like Tencel, water-based dyes or dyes with harmless chemicals.
+As an ethical sportswear brand, you must insist on sustainable fabrics like recycled polyester or merino wool, water-based dyes or dyes with harmless chemicals.

 Energy consumption